 Kookaburra uses an equal manufacturing process to make the balls beside the shade used for dying.
-Furthermore, they declare that the swinging houses in each white and red cricket ball are identical, which contradicts the view of player and researcher who claims that white ball swings greater than red one.
+Furthermore, they declare that the swinging houses in each white and red cricket ball are identical, which contradicts the view of the player and researcher who claims that the white ball swings greater than the red one.

 Kookaburra Turf White Cricket Ball

 Features of Kookaburra Turf White Cricket Ball: